chetandg123/cQubeTesting-1.3/Readme.txt

 Note: Based on chrome browser version need to download chrome driver https://sites.google.com/a/chromium.org/chromedriver/downloads Unzip the chrome driver and place it in /usr/bin or /usr/local/bin.

+Pycharm:
+  cQubeTesting-1.3 project need to be cloned from the github to your storage i.e /home/ubuntu/Downloads Open project in pycharm and click on file -> Settings -> Project ->

 Note : Java jdk1.8 need to be already installed in the machine
 Note:  execution of Admin console scripts , i.e  create_user.py script should provide the username and password in sendkeys.